dsagman/picat/readme.md

 - [Picat is not Python](#picat-isnt-python).
 This is the section if you're unfamiliar with Prolog and logic programming concepts.
 I had always struggled with these, so I share what I found challenging and helpful.
 There's also some neat tricks here such as dynamic dispatch.
 - [Resources](#resources).
 Links to more information about Picat and example code.
 - [Appendix: Using Picat In Class](#appendix-using-picat-for-instruction).
 Some ideas for how to autograde Picat student assignments.
 - [Appendix: My Errors](#errors-i-always-make-and-how-i-compensate).
-The things I always get wrong, altough I'm doing it less now that I've written this!
+The things I always get wrong, although I'm doing it less now that I've written this!
 - [Appendix: Debugging](#appendix-debugging).
 Some ideas for debugging that I rely on.
-- [Appendix: Stuff I Don't Know](#appendix--things-i-still-dont-fully-understand).Things that I don't fully understand about Picat.
+- [Appendix: Stuff I Don't Know](#appendix--things-i-still-dont-fully-understand).
+Things that I don't fully understand about Picat.

 ## About Picat